 (ii) violent, quarrelsome, disorderly or indecent behaviour,

-to take place;
+to take place on the licensed premises; or

-(b) permits any reputed thief, prostitute or supplier of unlawful drugs to remain, other than for so long as is necessary to obtain reasonable refreshment; or
+(b) permits any reputed thief, prostitute or supplier of unlawful drugs to remain on the licensed premises; or

-(c) permits or suffers to be conducted on the licensed premises any gaming or betting which contravenes section 110(1) of the Gaming and Wagering Commission Act 1987,
+(c) permits or suffers to be conducted on the licensed premises any gaming or betting which contravenes section 110(1) of the Gaming and Wagering Commission Act 1987 or any other activity which contravenes a provision of another written law,

-on the licensed premises that licensee, and the employee or agent concerned, commits an offence.
+that licensee, and the employee or agent concerned, commits an offence.

-Penalty: In the case of the licensee or manager $5 000, in the case of an employee or agent $2 000.
+Penalty: In the case of the licensee or manager $10 000, in the case of an employee or agent $4 000.

-(2) A person shall not, on licensed premises —
+(2) A person shall not, on licensed premises or regulated premises —

-(a) sell or supply liquor, or cause or permit liquor to be sold or supplied, to a drunken person;
+(a) sell or supply liquor, or cause or permit liquor to be sold or supplied, to a drunk person;

-(b) allow or permit a drunken person to consume liquor;
+(b) allow or permit a drunk person to consume liquor;

-(c) obtain or attempt to obtain liquor for consumption by a drunken person; or
+(c) obtain or attempt to obtain liquor for consumption by a drunk person; or

-(d) aid a drunken person in obtaining or consuming liquor.
+(d) aid a drunk person in obtaining or consuming liquor.

-Penalty: In the case of the licensee or manager $5 000, in the case of an employee or agent $2 000, and in any other case $1 000.
+Penalty for an offence on licensed premises: In the case of the licensee or manager $10 000, in the case of an employee or agent $4 000, and in any other case $2 000.

-(3) A person is drunken for the purposes of this Act if the person’s speech, balance, co-ordination, or behaviour is noticeably affected by liquor.

-(3a) If an authorised officer or a person on whom a duty is imposed under this section decides, in accordance with subsection (3), that a person is drunken at a particular time, then, in the absence of proof to the contrary, that person is to be taken to be drunken at that time.

-(4) Without prejudice to any other right to refuse a person admission to the premises or remove a person from the premises, a licensee or a manager or an employee or agent of the licensee may refuse to admit to, and a licensee or the manager of the premises may cause to be removed from, the licensed premises any person who —
+Penalty for an offence on regulated premises: In the case of the owner of the regulated premises $10 000, in any other case $2 000.

+(3) It is a defence to a charge of an offence against subsection (2)(a) of selling or supplying liquor to a drunk person to show that the person charged was instructed by the licensee, an approved manager or another person in a position of authority in relation to the person charged to sell or supply the liquor to the drunk person.

+[(3a) repealed]

+(4) If subsection (4a) applies to a person —

+(a) an authorised person may refuse the person entry to the licensed premises or a part of the premises; or

+(b) an authorised person may require the person to leave the licensed premises or a part of the premises; or

+(c) if the requirement under paragraph (b) is not complied with — an authorised person, or any other person on the request of an authorised person, may remove the person from the licensed premises or a part of the premises using such force as may be reasonably necessary; or

+(d) an authorised person may refuse to sell liquor to the person.

+(4a) This subsection applies to a person who —

+(a) is or appears to be drunk; or

+(b) is behaving in an offensive manner; or

+(c) is not dressed in conformity with the licensee’s requirements for a standard of dress, being requirements —

+(i) that were at the relevant time reasonable in the circumstances; and

+(ii) notice of which had been conspicuously displayed at each entrance to any part of the premises where the requirements were to be complied with;

+or

+(d) is a person who the authorised person has reasonable cause to believe —

+(i) cannot or will not pay; or

+(ii) is or is known to be quarrelsome or disorderly; or

+(iii) is seeking to obtain liquor by begging;

+or

-(a) is, or is known to be, or is an associate of, a reputed thief, prostitute, supplier of unlawful drugs, or person convicted of an offence involving unlawful drugs or violence which is punishable by a term of imprisonment exceeding 3 years; or
+(e) is or is known to be, or is an associate of, a reputed thief, prostitute, supplier of unlawful drugs, or person convicted of an offence involving unlawful drugs or violence that is punishable by a term of imprisonment exceeding 3 years; or